-ACS, STIS, and WFC3 cameras are available for Cycle 22.
+ACS, STIS, and WFC3 cameras are available for Cycle 25.
 Decisions on which camera to use will be made based on wavelength, field of view, spatial resolution, sensitivity, and the availability of specific spectral elements or observing modes.
 Figures 4.2 to 4.5 provide a set of plots (based on WFC3 SMOV data1 but still valid for current WFC3 operations) comparing throughput and discovery efficiency for the cameras.
+Please note that COS/NUV is also available for imaging albeit over a very small field of view.
+For more information please see Chapter 6 in the COS Instrument Handbook.